SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Experiments

-\textbf{Geometric and Structural Analysis.} As shown in Table~\ref{table:metric}, our method achieves state-of-the-art structural consistency and edge continuity, primarily due to $\gL_{geo}$, which preserves local geometric details.
+As shown in Table~\ref{table:metric}, our method achieves state-of-the-art structural consistency and edge continuity, primarily due to $\mathcal{L}_{geo}$, which preserves local geometric details.
 For a fair comparison with NeuroMorph, we use the same input meshes for both methods.
-NeuroMorph relies on mesh connectivity for geodesic computation making it brittle when handling fragmented or coarse geometries.
+NeuroMorph relies on mesh connectivity for geodesic computation, making it brittle when handling fragmented or coarse geometries.
 Our hybrid graph representation bypasses this dependency, yielding a more robust and efficient solution.
 Furthermore, our semantic-aware mechanism produces more plausible deformations, correctly preserving features like the tail in ``dog$\to$lion" morphs and neck details in giraffe morphs, where NeuroMorph falters.
 MorphFlow suffers from a lack of constraints on mesh topology or semantic information, an absence that leads to noticeable edge fragmentation and silhouette tearing.
-By contrast, our topology-aware framework effectively avoids these issues by leveraging the mesh structure to ensure enhanced edge continuity.
+Although Interp3D \cite{liu2026interp3d} achieve visually plausible transitions across severe topological gaps (e.g., the ``goose$\to$giraffe" morph in \Cref{fig:compare}), they inherently rely on latent interpolation without explicit 3D point-wise correspondences.
+By contrast, our topology-aware framework effectively avoids these issues by leveraging the mesh structure.
+This ensures that the structural evolution is governed by physically interpretable local rigidity and enhanced edge continuity, rather than unconstrained generative hallucination.

+\textbf{User Study.} To validate the perceptual quality of our results, we conducted a user study with 54 participants, who compared outputs of our method against those from DiffMorpher, MorphFlow, NeuroMorph and the Ablation study.
+The evaluation focused on four criteria: structural similarity, texture consistency, edge continuity, and overall preference.The criteria shown below: